Tris-909/Your-Words/README.md

 - Then you can add API / Storage / Hosting / Auth.
 Basically AWS services that we gonna use inside this project
 - After this step, inside your project should have a file called **aws-exports.js** This is the file contains credentials for your AWS services and shoult not be pushed to github

-# Some technologies I've used to built this project :gem:
+# Some technologies I've used to build this project :gem:
 - React
 - AWS Amplify
 - Redux